-Majka currently teaches Art History and Art Appreciation courses at Wenatchee Valley College.
-She is an active, practicing studio artist with a master's in fine arts from painting, and she has classical academic art training from Poland, where she was born and raised.
+Art History and Art Appreciation professor at Wenatchee Valley College, was an active, practicing studio artist with a master's in fine arts from painting, and classical academic art training from Poland, where she was born and raised.

 Majka uses ink and non-traditional media to explore a variety of expressive and lyrical responses to her potted companions.

 Vicki DeRooy | My Life in Prismacolor | Jan.
 4-28, 2013